 Value can be any Scheme objects, but it is emitted to a command

-form) or in config.h
+line (in -DSYMBOL=VALUE form) or in config.h

-(in #define SYMBOL VALUE
+(in #define SYMBOL VALUE form) using display, so

 you want to avoid including funny characters.
 If value is

-omitted, 1
+omitted, 1 is assumed.

-a string value, e.g. #define FOO "foo"
+NB: To #define a string value, e.g. #define FOO "foo",

-you have to call as (cf-define 'FOO "\"foo\"")
+you have to call as (cf-define 'FOO "\"foo\"").

-This corresponds to autoconf’s AC_DEFINE
+This corresponds to autoconf’s AC_DEFINE.

 {gauche.configure}

-iff symbol is cf-define
+Returns #t iff symbol is cf-defined.

 {gauche.configure}